 Emergencies and incidents

-Find out what you should do in cases of emergency or incidents during your studies
+Find out what to do in the event of an emergency or incident during your studies.

 If every second counts

 A needle-stick injury is an accident in which you are brought into direct contact with the blood or bodily fluid of another person or animal.
 Not only via a needle, but also via cuts, splashes or bites.

 Are you inside a university building?

 Call the building’s emergency number.
 This can be found on all telephones in the building and also on instruction cards that can generally be found on the inside of doors.